ecatmur/no-return/paper.md

 ### 3.1 Variant visit

 `std::visit` is constrained by requiring that the function object return the same type and value category for all combinations of alternatives.
-This is fine, since if we want smarter behavior we can calculate an appropraite return type, for example `std::common_type`:
+This is fine, since if we want smarter behavior we can calculate an appropriate return type, for example `std::common_type`:

 ```c++
 template<class F, class...
 T>